-C- to C+ Grade: To achieve a 'good pass’ on the module, students will be required to knowledge and undersanding of demonstrate and ability to provide some analysis of the key topics related to the health and well-being of an ageing population.
+C- to C+ Grade: To achieve a 'good pass’ on the module, students will be required to demonstrate good knowledge, understanding and some analysis of a range of topics related to the health and well-being of an ageing population.

-D- to D+ Grade: To achieve an ‘excellent pass’ on the module, students will be required to demonstrate some understanding and knowledge of key topics related to the health and well-being of an ageing population.
+D- to D+ Grade: To achieve a ‘threshold pass’ on the module, students will be required to demonstrate a basic understanding and knowledge of key topics related to the health and well-being of an ageing population.
 A D- grade is needed to pass the module.

-Develop knowledge and understanding of the biopsycosocial factors relevant to the older adult.
+Demonstrate knowledge and understanding of the biopsychosocial factors relevant to the older adult.

-Analyse the different cultural persceptions of the contibutions the older adult makes to society and the impact this has on social inclusion or exclusion.
+Debate the different cultural perceptions of the contributions the older adult makes to society and the impact this has on social inclusion or exclusion.

 Teaching and Learning Strategy

-Lecture - 8 hours ( 2 per week over four weeks)
+Lecture - 24 hours (2 per week over twelve weeks)

-Assessment workshop - 2 hours ( 1 x 1 hour assessment workshop and 1 x 1 hour supervision workshop for the written report).
+Assessment workshop - 2 hours ( 1 x 1 hour assessment workshop and 1 x 1 hour supervision workshop for the presentation).

 Private study for reading and assessment completion